 Disputes with your community housing provider

-Tenants renting public or community housing or privately who interfere with the comfort, peace and privacy of their neighbours are breaching the conditions of their lease agreement.
+Tenants renting public or community housing or privately who interfere with the comfort, peace and privacy of their neighbours are breaking the conditions of their lease agreement.

-Everyone is entitled to live quietly and respectfully in their home regardless of where they live, or whether they rent or own a property.
-You do not have to tolerate excessive noise, or physical or verbal abuse from a neighbour.
+Everyone is entitled to live quietly and respectfully in their home regardless of where they live and whether they rent or own a property.
+You do not have to tolerate excessive noise or physical or verbal abuse from a neighbour.

 The lease agreement signed at the start of a tenancy sets out some of your rights and responsibilities.
-If you fail to meet these conditions you will be breaching the lease agreement which can lead to eviction.
+If you fail to meet these conditions, you will be breaking the lease agreement which can lead to eviction.